Corsley Reading Room

 A member of the committee will be appointed to be responsible for child and adult at risk safeguarding matters.
 This person will have responsibility for reporting concerns that arise, as a matter of urgency, to the relevant safeguarding agency.

-The named person is the chairman of the charity until/ unless decided otherwise by the trustees.
+The named person is the secretary of the charity until/unless decided otherwise by the trustees.

 All suspicions or allegations of abuse against a child or adult at risk will be taken seriously and dealt with speedily and appropriately.
 The appointed person will know who to contact and where to go for support and advice in relation to an allegation a concern about the quality of care or practice or a complaint.
 An allegation may relate to a person who works with children or adult at risk who has: